 New Hampshire is a beautiful New England gem.
 The state is a prime destination for summer camps thanks to its vast wilderness, including many large lakes perfect for swimming in and numerous woodlands.

-Camos provide campers across the United States with opportunities to bond with each other in the great outdoors and create lifelong memories.
+These programs opportunities to bond with each other in the great outdoors and create lifelong memories.
 Friendships made at camp are some of the ones most people treasure forever and remember with nostalgia.
+Take a look at some of the best overnight summer camps in New Hampshire that your children won’t want to miss out on.

 Address: 9 Cody Road, Freedom, NH 03836